webtech-superheroes/webtech-documentatie/README-EN.md

 # Project documentation guidelines

 The purpose of this documentation is to get aligned as a team on your deliverable at the and of the project.
+Start by reading the specs and general tech guidelines for the project you were assigned.

 ## Introduction (250 - 350 words)